raspberrypilearning/make-crumble-robot-head/en/step_7.md

 --- /task ---

-The mouth will open and close three times and then stop.
+This causes the mouth to open and close three times and then stop.

 --- no-print ---